-The members of the Audit Committee are Messrs Klessens (Chairman), Morrison and Williams, all of whom are Non-Executive Directors and have been assessed as being independent Directors.
-Details of their attendance at meetings throughout the financial year are included in the Annual Report.
+The Audit Committee is chaired by Michael Klessens, an independent Non-Executive Director, who is not a Chair of the Board.
+Details of the members' attendance at meetings throughout the financial year are included in the Annual Report.

-Details of the Directors, including their qualifications, experience and date of appointment, are set out in the Directors' Report in the Annual Report.
+Details of the Directors, including their qualifications, experience, and date of appointment, are set out in the Directors' Report in the Annual Report.